sharavsambuu/learning-drl/README.txt

   DONE - Implement Dueling DQN with Jax + PER
   DONE - Implement Dueling Double DQN with PER in jax DONE - Implement eGreedy Noisy Dueling Double DQN + PER

+# Other things I will learn in the near future

+  - What is SimCLRv2?
+  - What is CURL?
+  - What is MARL aka Multi-Agent RL?
+  - What is Concurrent Experience Replay Trajectories?
+  - What is Dec-HDRQN, Decentralized Hysteretic DQN?
+  - What is PPO-RNN?
+  - What is DQN-RNN?
+  - What is General Advantage Estimation (GAE) Buffer?

 # Dependencies